hackingmaterials/matminer/docs_rst/index.rst

 matminer
 ========

 matminer is an open-source Python library for performing data mining and analysis in the field of Materials Science.
 It is meant to make accessible the application of state-of-the-art statistical and machine learning algorithms to materials science data with just a *few* lines of code.
-It is currently in development, however it is a **working code**.
+It is currently in development, however it is a `working code <https://github.com/hackingmaterials/matminer>`_.

 -------------------